binpacking-uanl/AMPL/README.md

 Folders

 	datasets -> This folder contains two CSV files for each combination of container type and object type contained.
 			* One CSVfile with some significative tolerance variations in [1e-6, 1e-1].
 			* One CSVfile with Cartesian coordinates.

-	models -> This folder contains a subfolder for each combination of (model/instance) analised with the current files:
+	models -> This folder contains a subfolder for each combination of (container type/contained type).
 			* A fully expanded model in BARON Software language. (.BAR format file)
 			* The model in AMPL modeling language definition. (.MOD format file)
 			* The current instance data definition. (.DAT format file)